-Being a man of many talents, he lived to hunt and fish and at one point was a commercial halibut fisherman and a gunsmith.
-Before moving to Alaska, he was involved with the National Hotrod Association (NHRA).
-He raced from the late 1960s into 1981 as an owner and driver of his own Rick Pierce Funny Cars.
+A "man of many talents," Rick loved "to hunt and fish" and even worked at one point as "a commercial halibut fisherman and a gunsmith."
+Before moving to Alaska, Rick was involved with the National Hotrod Association (NHRA), racing from the late 1960s to 1981 as driver of his own Rick Pierce Funny Cars.
 He died Jan.
 19, 2009, at age 64.

 Like Rick Pierce, Bandstand dancer Sandra Mae Dawson, who died Feb.
 25, 2008, at age 66, was into car racing.
-In fact, she was "the first female car racer at Cecil County Drag Strip, according to the obit in the Delaware News Journal.
+In fact, she was "the first female car racer at Cecil County Drag Strip," according to her obit in the Delaware News Journal.

-She worked as a nurse at Riverside Hospital for over 30 years. . .
-After she retired she relocated to Rehoboth Beach, DE where she volunteered for Hospice.
+Sandra worked as a nurse at Riverside Hospital for over 30 years.
+After retiring, she relocated to Rehoboth Beach, Delaware, where she was a hospice volunteer.

-Charlie Hayes, who died Sept.
-6 at age 68, became an entrepreneur, U.S. Air Force veteran, and mayor of Tolleson, Arizona, according to the obit in the Arizona Republic.
+After "American Bandstand," Charlie Hayes served in the U.S. Air Force and as mayor of Tolleson, Arizona, according to his obit in the Arizona Republic.

-John Martin Lance, 67, who died Dec.
-24, 2010, formed a popular local singing group that was known as the "Royal Lads," after dancing on Bandstand, according to the obit in the Bridgeton News at NJ.com.
+After dancing on Bandstand, John Martin Lance "formed a popular local singing group that was known as the 'Royal Lads,'" according to his obit in the Bridgeton News of New Jersey.